 Use your favorite online map to get directions to the University of Maryland, College Park, MD.

 Participants will stay at in single-occupancy rooms in suites on the University of Maryland campus.
-We will be staying in the South Hill Community.
+Linens (pillow, pillow case, sheets, blanket, 2 towels) will be provided but you will need to bring your own toiletries (soap, shampoo, etc).
+We will be staying in the South Hill Community, in Montgomery Hall.
 Workshop sessions will take place in the Adele Stamp Student Union and Samuel Riggs IV Alumni Center.

 There will be a fee ($10/day) for parking at the University of Maryland.
-Please indicate if you will need a parking pass when you fill out your Registration form.
+Please indicate if you will need a parking pass when you fill out your registration form.
+Passes can be picked up at Annapolis Hall when you check-in, or at the registration table if you are not staying on campus.

 Workshop participants will be able to purchase guest passes for the UMD gym at the Eppley Recreation Center.
 Passes are $7.00 a day and grant access to the Eppley Recreation Center (ERC), Cole Field House, Ritchie Coliseum, Reckord Armory, and the School of Public Health Building (SPH).